HuskyDG/injectprop/README.md

 # injectprop

 Inject Android system properties, allow you to pass SafetyNet on Custom ROM without Magisk.

 ## Usage

+- Download zip and extract, configure information in `system/bin/injectprop.sh`, repack as zip and flash it through Custom Recovery (TWRP).

 - Inject or hide sensitive properties: